Tables & Schema

 Column types

-DYPAI supports the full set of PostgreSQL types.
+The visual editor's type picker covers the most common PostgreSQL types.
 The ones you'll reach for most:

 | Type | Use for | Example |